Git Knowledge

 Staging

 Git is all about recording interconnected snapshots—commits—of the working tree’s contents.
-The specific content that you want Git to record as a commit can be put into an intermediate, or staging, area while work is being done or as decisions of what to include flucuate.
+The specific content that you want Git to record as a commit can be put into an intermediate, or staging, area while work is being done or as decisions of what to include fluctuate.
 This process is called “staging”.

 The intermediate area has a specific name: the index.
 The index used by many Git operations but is often specifically referred to for staging as “adding a file to the index” or “removing a file from the index”.